createMonster/meteora_meme/README.md

 ### Prerequisites
 - Node.js 18+ and npm
 - Solana wallet with SOL for gas fees
-- API keys for CoinGecko (optional but recommended)
+- API key for Birdeye (recommended for comprehensive data)

 ### Installation